-If you are low on budget or If you do not care much for a gaming or a high performance setup, then there is absolutely no point in investing an expensive dedicated graphics card.
+If you are low on budget or if you do not care much for gaming or a high-performance PC, then there is absolutely no point in investing on an expensive dedicated graphics card.

-Relying on an integrated graphics card alone brings the cost of the PC down significantly yet still allows you to perform average CPU and RAM driven tasks like word processing, office work, casual work, etc. and even editing and designing without any hassle.
+Relying on an integrated graphics card alone brings the cost of the PC down significantly yet still allows you to perform average tasks like word processing, office work, casual work, etc. and even editing and designing without any hassle.